ramilitani/auditlog-service/README.md

   1. Start the MongoDB

   2. Start the ActiveMQ.
-In the bin folder of the ActiveMQ, type the follow command to run the ActiveMQ
+Into the bin folder of the ActiveMQ, type the following command to run it:
       ```bash
          ./activemq start
       ```